jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 -----

-< The standard access modifiers for system procedures of procedure symbols directly inside a procedure symbol are different from procedures directly inside object symbols.
+< The standard access modifiers for system commands of command symbols directly inside a command symbol are different from commands directly inside object symbols.
 For instance, Symbol Get for Reference of a nested command is Private by default.
 Symbol Get for Reference for an object member is Public by default >

 -----